RanjeetSingh3/sudoku/README.md

-SUdoku Solver Using Back-Tracking Algorithm
+Sudoku Solver Using Back-Tracking Algorithm